Host Family Application

 Documents needed with application

-• Layout Plan or Sketch plan of the whole premises with a detailed description of all rooms, and further indicating bedrooms and bathrooms (with measurements) which are to be used by Tourists; (not required if submitted previous year/s and no amendments have been affected on the premises).
+• Layout Plan or Sketch plan of the whole premises with a detailed description of all rooms, and further indicating bedrooms and bathrooms (with measurements) which are to be used by Tourists; (not required if submitted;

-• Signature /no Objection of Parents, if Son/Daughter over the age of 18 is applying.
+• No Objection of Parents, if Son/Daughter over the age of 18 is applying on his behalf and still living in the same household.

 Timeframes